matteozanatta/booking_webscraper/README.md

 I used the well-known **Pandas** and **Numpy** libraries to deal with raw data and to create 'csv' format datasets.

-The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gave us the opportunity to significantly enhance the website design quality.
+The entire webpage [Booking Webscraper](https://bookingwebscraper.herokuapp.com/data-visualization) has been made with **Plotly** (and Plotly Express), **Dash** and Dash Bootstrap, with the latter that gave me the opportunity to significantly enhance the website design quality.
 Plotly Callbacks were really useful when creating dynamic data visualizations and gave fast plotting speed combined with practicality (even though a study period has been necessary because of the system that wasn't (isn't) super intuitive).

 # Variables in the datasets
 Here is a brief list of the datasets columns and their datatype: